MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

 6 - study group is kind of killing me, and I'm not sure it's helping me to prepare for the cert.
 But it has to be done.
 Need to get this scheduled for October 1, and if needed a re-take on November 1.

-7 - take one Sec+ test per night.
+7 - take one Sec+ practice test per night.